Rob Verchick

 Robert Reed Verchick is a U.S. legal scholar known for his studies and advocacy related to environmental law, climate change adaptation, and disaster law, a new field that he has helped organize and develop.
 He is the Wendall Gauthier-Michael St. Martin Eminent Scholars Chair in Environmental Law at Loyola University New Orleans and also a Senior Fellow at Tulane University.
 Verchick was the Deputy Associate Administrator for Policy at the U.S. Environmental Protection Agency from 2009 to 2010 in the Obama administration.
-He is president of the non-profit policy research organization the Center for Progressive Reform.
+He is past-president and a current board member of the non-profit policy research organization the Center for Progressive Reform.

 Early life and education

 Verchick was born on October 5, 1964, in Las Vegas, Nevada.
 He graduated from Chaparral High School in Las Vegas in 1982.
 After high school, Verchick attended Stanford University and graduated with a Bachelor of Arts in English, with departmental honors, in 1986.
 He attended Harvard Law School, where he served as an articles editor at the Harvard Civil Rights–Civil Liberties Law Review.
 He graduated in 1989 with a Juris Doctor cum laude in 1989.